-Comments received on the Draft EIS, and responses prepared by City staff and the EIS Team, are reproduced in this Final EIS.
-The Final EIS will be distributed to everyone on the Draft EIS Distribution List, as well as anyone in addition who commented on the Draft EIS.
-The Final EIS Distribution List is published in Chapter 4 of this document.
-The Draft and Final EIS, as companion documents, will be used by the City of Cle Elum Planning Commission and City Council (along with other information about the proposal) during the decision making process for the City Heights Planned Mixed-Use Development.
+Following the close of the Draft EIS comment period, the City and EIS team will review and respond to all comments received.
+Comments and responses will be published in the Final EIS, to be distributed to everyone on the Draft EIS Distribution List (Chapter 5), as well as anyone in addition who commented on the Draft EIS.
+The Draft and Final EIS, as companion documents, will be provided to the City of Cle Elum Planning Commission and City Council for their use (along with other information about the proposal) during the decision making process for the City Heights Planned Mixed-Use development.